What We Do

 - Milne-Edwards’ sifaka (Propithecus edwardsi)

-One of the central missions of ICTE/CVB has been collaboration and partnerships with the local Malagasy community.
-CVB employs over 80 local Malagasy as guides and staff for the research station, and has opened up opportunities for work in the park and surrounding areas.
-In addition to providing sustainable employment, CVB organizes multiple outreach programs in the fields of education, the arts, sustainable agriculture, and reforestation.
+One of the central missions of ICTE/Centre Valbio has been collaboration and partnerships with the local Malagasy community.
+We employ over 80 local Malagasy as guides and staff for the research station, and opened up opportunities for work in the park and surrounding areas.
+In addition to providing sustainable employment, Centre Valbio organizes multiple outreach programs in the fields of education, the arts, sustainable agriculture, and reforestation.

-Centre ValBio leads outreach and public awareness programs that highlight the unique biodiversity of Madagascar; most of this works is achieved through 15 conservation clubs spread across 22 villages that contain almost 500 members.
-They also use audiovisual and hands-on demonstrations to teach about biodiversity and reforestation in 19 local schools.
-Most recently, Centre ValBio and ICTE support a range of education initiatives in the Ranomafana region through the PLAY project.
+Centre ValBio leads outreach and public awareness programs that highlight the unique biodiversity of Madagascar; most of this is achieved through 15 conservation clubs spread across 22 villages that contain almost 500 members.
+Audiovisual and hands-on demonstrations are also used to deliver education on biodiversity and reforestation in 19 local schools.
+Centre ValBio and ICTE also support a range of education initiatives in the Ranomafana region.

-The Centre ValBio undertakes educational outreach aimed at teaching the value of trees, not just for animals, but for clean water and erosion control as well.
-Their reforestation initiatives have also targeted schools through their “from schools to the communities programs”, which has worked with 22 villages and 15 clubs on reforestation initiatives.
+Centre ValBio undertakes educational outreach aimed at teaching the value of trees, not just for animals, but for clean water and erosion control as well.
+Reforestation initiatives have also targeted schools through their “from schools to the communities programs”, which has worked with 22 villages and 15 clubs on reforestation initiatives.

 Health and hygiene

-CVB works to improve the local communities’ nutritional conditions through education, implementation of infrastructure, and follow-up on improved sanitary practices.
-For example, CVB provides seeds and training for vegetable gardens to improve nutritional conditions in impoverished rural communities.
+At Centre Valbio we work to improve the local communities’ nutritional conditions through education, implementation of infrastructure, and follow-up on improved sanitary practices.
+For example, we provide seeds and training for vegetable gardens to improve nutritional conditions in impoverished rural communities.